secretium/secretium/README.md

 ## 📖 Complete user guide

-We always treasure your time and want you to start building really great web products on this awesome technology stack as soon as possible!
+We always treasure your time and want you to start using a really great product as soon as possible!
 Therefore, to get a complete guide to use and understand the basic principles of the **Secretium** project, we have prepared a comprehensive explanation of the project in this 📖 [**Complete user guide**][docs_url].

 <a href="https://secretium.org" target="_blank" title="Go to the Secretium's Complete user guide"><img width="360px" alt="secretium docs banner" src="https://raw.githubusercontent.com/secretium/.github/main/images/secretium-docs-banner.svg"></a>